ElijahTam-od/Deadzone/README.md

 **Demo:** <br />

 ## Features<br />
 **Player Input** - Uses Unity's new input system as a base.
 Players can move their character using WASD keys and aim at enemies using right mouse buttons.
-Players can shoot using left mouse button.
+Players can shoot using left mouse button.<br />
-**2D Animation** - Players and enemies have their own 2d animations on death and while walking.
+**2D Animation** - Players and enemies have their own 2d animations on death and while walking.<br />
-**Enemy AI** - Simple enemy AI that has player aggression and wandering AI.
+**Enemy AI** - Simple enemy AI that has player aggression and wandering AI.<br />
-**2D Physics** - Entities are using 2D physics system such as colliders for bullets when hitting enemies **Enemy Spawning** - Enemy spawning mechanic that dynamically generates enemies at random intervals outside the playable area **Health System** - Players and enemies utilize a health system that manages their current health and provides functionality for taking damage, healing, and handling death conditions.
-The health system typically consists of a script attached to entities that require health management, such as players or enemies
+**2D Physics** - Entities are using 2D physics system such as colliders for bullets when hitting enemies<br />
+**Enemy Spawning** - Enemy spawning mechanic that dynamically generates enemies at random intervals outside the playable area<br />
+**Health System** - Players and enemies utilize a health system that manages their current health and provides functionality for taking damage, healing, and handling death conditions.
+The health system typically consists of a script attached to entities that require health management, such as players or enemies<br />
 **Score Tracking** - Features score tracking functionality to monitor player kills.
-Points are awarded for defeating enemies within the game.
+Points are awarded for defeating enemies within the game.<br />